Relations between Egypt and Mesopotamia

 The name Gebelein means "two rocky hills" in Arabic

-Sumerian: EN = The lord from Gebelein
+Sumerian: EN = the lord from Gebelein

 Rod and ring